Donate Crisis Support

 • webinar-4216601_2560x2560_acf_cropped_2560x2560_acf_cropped

-• If you or someone you know are experiencing suicidal thoughts or a mental health crisis, there are many resources available to support you.
+• If you or someone you know are experiencing suicidal thoughts or a mental health crisis, there are many other local resources available to support you.

-We really value your feedback.
-If you would like to let us know about your experience at our Safe Havens, you can do so by clicking here.
-Thank you!
+• We really value your feedback.
+If you would like to let us know about your experience at our Safe Havens, please go to the Contact section of our website and click on "Share your feedback".